tautology0/detokenisers/readme.md

+# Introduction
-A selection of BASIC detokenisers for various 8-bit platform, these have been written over a 20 year period and may not work in all cases.
+A selection of BASIC detokenisers for various 8-bit platforms, these have been written over a 30 year period and may not work in all cases.

 Included are: